Naysaaaa/-Datapulse-AI/README.md

 # ⚡ DataPulse AI

-> End-to-End Analytics, MLOps Monitoring & Ollama Executive Narration Dashboard
+> End-to-End MLOps Monitoring Dashboard with Real-Time Analytics & AI Executive Narration

+A full-stack platform that simulates live infrastructure telemetry, runs it through a 3-model ML pipeline, detects anomalies and model drift, and generates executive-level insights via Ollama (Mistral) — all visualized in a real-time Streamlit dashboard.

 ## Screenshots